rnwolf/jira-metrics-extract/README.rst

 Changelog
 ---------
+0.45 - 1 Aug 2017
+     * Fixed bug in cycletime caused by routine trying to work with size history when specifying via flag that no history is to be retrived from Jira.

 0.45 - 30 July 2017
      * Added the start of testing.
      * Use issue Created date in first issue cycle 'Open' if skipped.
      * Added cli parameter to set jira username and password to blank strings.
 Useful for testing.